mozilla/infosec.mozilla.org/docs/guidelines/assessing_security_risk.md

 ---

 *The goal of these documents is to help you understand how Mozilla's Security team risk framework is utilized.
-It also aims to help create your own framework when official standards are too unflexible or convoluted to implement.
+It also aims to help create your own framework when official standards are too inflexible or convoluted to implement.
 Most of Mozilla's framework is inspired by [ISO 31000](https://www.iso.org/iso/home/standards/iso31000.htm) and [ISO 27001](https://en.wikipedia.org/wiki/ISO/IEC_27001) and other well-known prior efforts*